mattiaongit/Sensorino/README.md

 This simple sensor can measure the distance from a surface.
 Based on the property of an LED to act as a photodiode, that is, a photodetector able to sense and detect changes in the received light.

 All you need is an Arduino board and two IR LED.
-If you wanna do better, you can use a support for the LEDs to help you to keep them in position and prevent light to disturb the sensor.
+You can addtionaly use a support for the LEDs to help you to keep them in position and prevent light to disturb the sensor.

 SETUP: